Map users to Search Guard roles

 You can use the following data to assign a user to one or more Search Guard roles:

-- the backend roles of the user as collected in the authentication / authorization step
+- the backend roles of the user as collected by authentication modules or user information backends

 - e.g. backend roles defined in the internal user database

 - e.g. LDAP groups

 - the host name or IP the request originated from.

 Users, backend roles and hosts are mapped to Search Guard roles in the file

 <Search Guard role name>: users: - <username> - ... backend_roles: - <rolename> - ... hosts: - <hostname> - ... ips: - <CIDR> - ...